Google’s President of the Americas Allan Thygesen explains how intent-rich moments are altering the shape of the marketing funnel.

 Across verticals and categories, we’re seeing people narrowing and broadening their consideration set in moments that we couldn’t have possibly predicted if we relied on that age-old marketing funnel.

 So what does that mean for brands?
 It means that marketers can no longer plan on a linear journey.
 Today, consumer choice heavily influences reach and frequency.
 They’re choosing to engage with brands that are relevant, helpful and personal.
 People are demanding assistance, and the brands that offer it are the brands that will win.

 When people can count on brands, brands can count on growth.

 This example shows that intent really is everywhere.
-People are signaling their intent every time they turn to digital for assistance.
-The challenge is to know your customers — really know them — so you can predict that intent.
+People are signalling their intent every time they turn to digital for assistance.
+The challenge is to know your customers – really know them – so that you can predict that intent.
 Machine learning is key here.
 It’s impossible to segment audiences and find the right customers effectively without it.
 HomeAway is a good example.
-Its segmentation is now based on real-time behaviors.
+Its segmentation is now based on real-time behaviours.